 I am a lover of politics and all things language.
 I am a dancer, singer, and patron of the arts, as well a serious enthusiast of international music.
 I have grown up practicing Sahaja Yoga Meditation, a practice that incorporates teachings of different religions.
 Sahaja Yoga is my source of balance in life, and it is because of this practice that I have become so interested in different cultures and faiths.
 In addition, I am an active volunteer with the Austin refugee community, something that I feel is extremely important in our country today.

 Of all of my interests, studying foreign languages is my favorite.
 As an Indian America, I have grown up bilingual, speaking both Hindi/Urdu and English.
 For the past six years, I have been learning Spanish and French at school, and I love making connections between the two.
 Since my freshman year of high school, I became extremely interested in studying Arabic.
-In the summer of 2017, I had the opportunity to live in Amman, Jordan for six weeks on a full merit scholarship from the State Department, to study Arabic in an intense language program!
+In the summer of 2017, I had the opportunity to live in Amman, Jordan for six weeks on a full merit scholarship with the NSLI-Y program, to study Arabic in an intensive immersion environment.
 I now take Arabic classes with a tutor from Jordan via Skype, during my study hall period at school.
+In addition to my Spanish, French, and Arabic classes, I have been taking Turkish conversational lessons at a local cultural center.
 My familiarity with a range of different languages from varying families has gotten me interested in linguistics.
 I spend great lengths of time reading articles and using online translators to discover the linguistic connections between words, as well as how these similarities may have come about.